ibexa/documentation-user/docs/content_management/work_with_forms.md

 In the following example, you will learn how to create a Newsletter form and use it with Page Builder.

 1\.
-Create a new Content item in the chosen localization in the content tree and choose **Form** type.
+Create a new content item in the chosen localization in the content tree and choose **Form** type.

 2\.
 Enter **Newsletter** as a title and click **Build** form.